wcjameson/MTGOrganizer/READEME.md

 ## Description

 This webapp lets the user manage their Magic the Gathering collection, with CRUD functionality, storing input in a database for future reference.
+User may also reference the different game formats for a given card.

 ## Setup/Installation Requirements